5queezer/aurox-logger/README.md

 Logs the Aurox signals to a database.

 ## Configuration
-Set environment variables DATABASE_URL and WEBHOOK_PASSWORD
+Copy .env.sample to .env and and environment variables DATABASE_URL and WEBHOOK_PASSWORD